LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 | C++ (cling) | 0.6 | 0.6 |
 | SageMath | 8.1 | 9.1 |

-Most of the packages included in this New Default Environment are at their latest version as of August 2020.
-Compared to the legacy environment, a few packages have been removed in this new environment, which are listed below.
+Most of the packages included in this **New Default Environment** are at their latest version as of August 2020.
+Compared to **Legacy Default Environment**, a few packages have been removed in this new environment, which are listed below.

-- pymol and ipymol: Requires extra conda channels and is not free software.
+- pymol and ipymol: Requires extra conda channels and is not entirely open source software.
 Can be installed manually in a new conda environment.
 - opty: Requires Python <=3.6.
 Can be installed manually in a new conda environment with Python 3.6.
 - rpy2: Requires R <= 4.0.
 Can be installed manually in a new conda environemt with R 3.6.

-If you require the above packages or older versions of existing ones, you should use the legacy environment or [create a conda environment](#how-do-i-create-a-conda-environment) with your custom package versions.
+If you require the above packages or older versions of existing ones, you should use **Legacy Default Environment** or [create a conda environment](#how-do-i-create-a-conda-environment) with your custom package versions.
 Please email us at [jupyterteam@ucdavis.edu](mailto:jupyterteam@ucdavis.edu) if you have concerns or issues with the new environment.

 ## How do I access RStudio?